-Proposed legislation would give Alabama’s 67 district courts authority in civil matters involving $5,000 more than their current jurisdiction allows.
-The bill is on the House calendar for Tuesday, Feb.
-28.
+The Alabama House on Wednesday, March 15, approved legislation to give Alabama’s 67 district courts authority in civil matters involving $5,000 more than their current jurisdiction allows.
+The bill now goes to the Senate Judiciary Committee for consideration.

-District courts currently have jurisdiction in civil matters where the amount in controversy is between $3,000 and $10,000.
+District courts currently have jurisdiction in civil matters where the amount in controversy is $10,000 or less.
+The small claims division within the district courts handle cases involving less than $6,000.
 HB92 by Rep. Paul Beckman, R-Prattville, would increase district courts’ jurisdiction from all cases involving $10,000 or less in controversy to all cases of $15,000 or less.
 Circuit courts would then have jurisdiction in matters exceeding $15,000.
 Filing fees would remain the same.

 Rep. Jim Hill, R-Moody, has introduced legislation that would increase the court’s civil jurisdiction even further.
 HB42 would increase the district courts’ jurisdiction to all cases of $25,000 or less.
-Also assigned to the House Judiciary Committee, Hill’s bill has yet to be considered.
+Assigned to the House Judiciary Committee, Hill’s bill has yet to be considered.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!